-Each academic department is asked to submit one to three sections of DCM in proportion to their number of full-time faculty.
-To maintain manageable course enrollments (20-22 students), we hope to offer approximately 40 sections of DCM in January, 2014.
-As noted above, the deans will be paying special attention to the DCM courses that you plan to offer, and will not approve your planning documents until they are satisfied that your department is offering a reasonable number.
+Each academic department is expected to submit one to three sections of DCM in proportion to their number of full-time faculty.
+To maintain manageable course enrollments, we hope to offer approximately 35-40 sections of DCM in January, 2015.
+The deans will be paying special attention to the DCM courses that you plan to offer, and will not approve your planning documents until they are satisfied that your department is offering a reasonable number.
 Please remember that this is an ideal opportunity to introduce some of the important issues in your discipline to first-year students.
 More information and guidelines for developing a DCM course are also available.

 In order to provide enough CCE opportunities for our students, the Interim, Core, and CCE committees would like to promote the development of local CCE options.
 See the CCE Proposal guidelines.

 The ITC has established a new category of “strategic off-campus courses” beginning with the 2014-15 academic year.
 More information is available in a memorandum to department chairpersons, from both the EPC and ITC.